 It is not appropriate for HMRC to agree to waive its costs where the customer is appealing to a higher court against a decision in HMRC’s favour.

 Dealing with an application for Rees Practice

-If a customer asks HMRC to apply the Rees Practice in their case, the tribunal’s caseworker or Solicitor’s Office should submit the case to Tax Administration Advice (Appeals) to consider.
+If a customer asks HMRC to apply the Rees Practice in their case, the tribunal’s caseworker or Solicitor’s Office should submit the case to Tax Administration, Litigation and Advice (TALA) (Appeals) to consider.
 They should make the submission on the appropriate form.

 If the customer has given hardship as the reason for requesting the Rees Practice, the tribunal’s caseworker or solicitor should set out details of the customer’s financial situation on the form.
 Incurring the costs would need to create genuine and absolute hardship that removes the ability to fund necessities of existence.
 The tribunals caseworker/solicitor should obtain evidence of the customer’s financial situation and enclose it with the form, for example bank statements, assets and liabilities, and if a company, relevant accounts and financial statements.